 When it’s cold and gloomy outside it is tempting to indulge in carbs and calorie-laden treat.
 However, winter is the time when it makes even more sense to boost your diet with fresh fruit and vegetables.

 A quick note in your HR system’s portal reminding people of the importance of healthy eating can be very effective.

 If you already provide office biscuits, why not mix it up a bit and offer fresh fruit once or twice a week during the winter months?
-It may be more expensive, but it’s considerably better for everyone’s health.
+It may be more expensive, but it’s considerably better for everyone’s health and supports healthier offices.